deadlyengineer/react-css-in-js/README.md

 Like [@emotion/react](https://www.npmjs.com/package/@emotion/react), but you don't have to use a special JSX pragma or worry about [css property gotchas](https://emotion.sh/docs/css-prop#gotchas).

-Like [styled-components](https://styled-components.com) or [@emotion/styled](https://www.npmjs.com/package/@emotion/styled), except you have direct control over how component props become HTML element attributes, SSR works without any configuration, and you don't have to create multiple components to add integral children.
-All the patterns you can use with styled components are still there, but now they're visible.
-Need an `as` prop?
-Give your component an `as` prop.
-It's not automatic, _and that's a good thing._
+Like [styled-components](https://styled-components.com) or [@emotion/styled](https://www.npmjs.com/package/@emotion/styled), except you still control the React markup, SSR works without any configuration, and you don't have to create multiple components to have styled component children.

-Like [styled-jsx](https://www.npmjs.com/package/styled-jsx), but you don't need a babel plugin or the `<style jsx>` wrapper around the style.
-Also, the style more intuitively _precedes_ the styled component it applies to.
+Like [styled-jsx](https://www.npmjs.com/package/styled-jsx), but you don't need a babel plugin, styles precede styled components, and you can style more than one component at a time.

-_Slightly_ more verbose than Emotion's `css` prop or styled-components, but in return you get less magic, the full flexibility and simplicity of plain React, and a shallower learning curve.

-It can be used with any tech stack, because no babel plugins or compilation are required.
 It can be used in component libraries, because it's small, has no dependencies, and requires no setup.

-_Less than half the size of both the [styled-components](https://bundlephobia.com/result?p=styled-components) and [@emotion/react](https://bundlephobia.com/result?p=@emotion/react) packages._